darkfrostx-cmd/neuropharm-sim-lab/README.md

 uvicorn backend.main:app --host 0.0.0.0 --port 8000
 ```

+The base requirements now ship with the Neo4j (5.x) and python-arango clients so
+managed Aura and Oasis endpoints work without extra installs.

 The optional simulation toolkits (PySB, OSPSuite, TVB) pull heavy native wheels.
 Install them only when you need the full PK/PD stack: